ducdmdo/resolving-fun-problems-daily/README.md

     - Characters
     - Boolean
 ## Non-Primitive
  ### Linear Data Structure
-      #### Array      => Fix size
+ #### Array (Fix size)
-        - **array.push(i),** **array.pop(i) is costing O(1)** but **array.shift(i) (remove the first item and return it) OR array.unshift(i) is costing O (N)** (add new items as the very first items of the array) because you have to reindex the array
+      array.push(i),** **array.pop(i) is costing O(1)** but **array.shift(i) (remove the first item and return it) OR array.unshift(i) is costing O (N)** (add new items as the very first items of the array) because you have to reindex the array
 #### Linked List
 ##### Single LinkedList
-          - Big O
+          **Big O**
           - Removing an item from the tail end => cost us O(N); Because we have to start at the beginning of the Linked List an iterate through to the end.

           - Removing an item from the beginning => cost us O(1); This is a place where Linked Lists are better than Arrays.
 Arrays are O(n) when removing the first item because of the reindexing that is required.

           - Finding an item by index => cost us 0(N); You have to iterate through the Linked List until you get to the index you are looking for.
-          - Getting node at **index position**
-          -     You need to iterate to the Nth position; so it costs O(N)
-          - Poping the tail node
-          -     You have to iterate throught the list until you get to the tail, so it costs O(N)
+          - Getting node at _index position_ => You need to iterate to the Nth position; so it costs O(N) Poping the tail node => You have to iterate throught the list until you get to the tail, so it costs O(N)

-          - Deleting/addition a node **at index position** - quite a lot of edge cases
-          -     Let's create a new tempNode separately (let tempNode = new ListNode(-Infinity)).
-Then point to the 'head' node
-          -     Let's create another 3 nodes - previousNode, currentNode, nextNode
-          -         Move the nextNode to the Nth position
-          -         Keep track of let removedNode = head; let prevNode = tempNode;
+          - Deleting/addition a node **at index position** - quite a lot of edge cases Let's create a new tempNode separately (let tempNode = new ListNode(-Infinity)).
+Then point to the 'head' node Let's create another 3 nodes - previousNode, currentNode, nextNode Move the nextNode to the Nth position Keep track of let removedNode = head; let prevNode = tempNode;
-          -         Use the nextNode to iterate through the linkedlist, until the nextNode points to Null
-          -             Then move along 3 nodes accordingly
+              Use the nextNode to iterate through the linkedlist, until the nextNode points to Null Then move along 3 nodes accordingly
-          -         Then disconnect the 'removedNode'
+              Then disconnect the 'removedNode'
-          - Reversing is the basic and quite interesting - using 3 nodes moving
-          -     Swap head and tail - Use tempNode to swap head and tail
-          -     Create prevNode & nextNode
+          - Reversing is the basic and quite interesting - using 3 nodes moving Swap head and tail - Use tempNode to swap head and tail Create prevNode & nextNode
-          -     Move 3 nodes accordingly to reverse the linkedlist
+              Move 3 nodes accordingly to reverse the linkedlist
                         - nextNode = tempNode.next
                         - tempNode.next = prevNode
                         - prevNode = tempNode
                         - tempNode = nextNode
-      #### Double LinkedList
+##### Double LinkedList
       -     Getting node at **index position**
-      -         Taking the advantage of the double linkedlist; so it costs Log N
-      -             Divide the linkedlist into half. linkedlist.length/2
+          Taking the advantage of the double linkedlist; so it costs Log N Divide the linkedlist into half. linkedlist.length/2
-      -             if the expected index < length/2
+                  if the expected index < length/2
-      -                 then you should only iterate in the first half
-      -             if the expected index > length/2
+                   then you should only iterate in the first half if the expected index > length/2
-      -                 then you should only iterate in the second half
-      -     Popping the tail node; as it is double linkedlist
-      -         Basically, you can directly pop from the tail, so it costs O(1)
+                         then you should only iterate in the second half Popping the tail node; as it is double linkedlist Basically, you can directly pop from the tail, so it costs O(1)
 #### Stack
 #### Queue
 ### Non-linear Data Structure
 #### Trees
-      -     Big O
+      Big O
-      -         A full, perfect and complete BST is actually a 'Divide and Conquer' approach
-      -         Inserting into a BST is typically O(Log N) (worse case O(N) when BST is a linkedlist)
-      -         Full, perfect and complete BST will benefit - lookup, insert, delete with O(log N)
+      A full, perfect and complete BST is actually a 'Divide and Conquer' approach Inserting into a BST is typically O(Log N) (worse case O(N) when BST is a linkedlist) Full, perfect and complete BST will benefit - lookup, insert, delete with O(log N)

-      -     Breadth First Search
+      Breadth First Search
-      -     Iterative approach - Use a 'queue' to temporary keep a node then shift that node and put into a 'array' to keep all nodes of the tree. currentNode = this.root queue.push(currentNode)
+          Iterative approach - Use a 'queue' to temporary keep a node then shift that node and put into a 'array' to keep all nodes of the tree. currentNode = this.root
+            queue.push(currentNode)
+            While (queue.length)
+                {currentNode = queue.shift;
+                resultsArray.push(currentNode);
-        While (queue.length) {currentNode = queue.shift; resultsArray.push(currentNode); then if there is a left node then push into the queue; if there is a right node then push into the queue}
+                then if there is a left node then **push** into the queue; if there is a right node then push into the queue}
-      -     Depth First Search
+      Depth First Search
-      -     PreOrder
+          PreOrder
-        Use recursion; visit/capture the root.Node then visit/**capture** the left and right nodes
+            Use recursion; visit/capture the root.Node then visit/**capture** the left and right nodes PostOrder
-      -     PostOrder
-        Use recursion - Go throught all the node to very left node, **capture** the left node first
+            Use recursion - Go throught all the node to very left node, **capture** the left node first InOrder
-      -     InOrder
             Use recursion - Go to the parent node to the the left node then **capture** then go to the right node
 #### Graphs
       -     Big O
-      -         Adding a Vertex (Node) in a Graph with an Adjacency List is O(1) as a vertex (node) is represented as a key in an object.
+          Adding a Vertex (Node) in a Graph with an Adjacency List is O(1) as a vertex (node) is represented as a key in an object.
 Key lookup in an object is O(N)
-      -         Removing a vertex(Node) is O(K) as you have to remove all of the edges associated with the vertex you are removing
+          Removing a vertex(Node) is O(K) as you have to remove all of the edges associated with the vertex you are removing
 #### Hash
 #### Hash map
 #### Hash set
 ## Recursion
   1. Return an obvious result for the base case, then you're able to exit of the stackoverflow
   2. Return recursive cases appropriately.
 Note: recursive case always is the smaller case with the original case
 ## Dynamic Programing
   Dynamic programming - **top down recursive approach** - has 2 properties
   1. Overlapping subproblems which is repeated subproblems
      - **Notes**: Top down recursive => you go backward from the right to the left (OR from top-down)